mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/ll1.png">
 </center>

-The lack of restrictions on data types and list length make linked lists attractive, but this flexibility comes with a cost. **Typically only the _head_ of the list is exposed to a program, meaning there's no $O(1)$ retrieval** for any element besides the first node.
-This means that the 100th element requires 100 steps to reach, since we need to traverse the list from the start.
+The lack of restrictions on data types and list length make linked lists attractive, but this flexibility comes with a cost. **Typically only the _head_ of the list is exposed to a program, meaning we have to traverse the list to find any other node.** In other words, we lose that sweet $O(1)$ retrieval for any element besides the first node.
+If you request the 100th element, it'll take 100 steps to reach: an $O(n)$ pattern.

 We can make our linked lists more versatile by [adding pointers to the _previous_ nodes and exposing the tail](https://www.tutorialspoint.com/data_structures_algorithms/doubly_linked_list_algorithm.htm), or by [making the list circular](https://www.tutorialspoint.com/data_structures_algorithms/circular_linked_list_algorithm.htm).
 But overall, choosing linked lists over arrays means paying a cost for flexibility.